 Napkins to Prospects: Zachary Laoutides peaks indie actors to watch in 2019

 In 2017 Laoutides and Leon’s latest film Black Ruby journeyed to international film festivals earning nominations in London and Rome.
-In 2018 Black Ruby premiered in the states at the Los Angeles Film Forum Awards where Laoutides won Best Feature, Best Screenplay, Best Actor, Best Soundtrack and capturing the Independent Sprit Award.
-The Los Angeles Film Forum Awards called Laoutides, ‘the best natural independent actor of 2018 and a master at subtlety.’
+In 2018 Black Ruby premiered in the states at the Los Angeles Film Festival Awards where Laoutides won Best Feature, Best Screenplay, Best Actor, Best Soundtrack and capturing the Independent Sprit Award.
+The Los Angeles Film Festival Awards called Laoutides, ‘the best natural independent actor of 2018 and a master at subtlety.’
 Laoutides and Leon were also added to the list of the Next Generation of Hollywood’s Rising Stars in 2019.

 Laoutides had a solid 2018 run as Black Ruby’s movie reviews were positive overseas with Celebrity UK and Essex TV Magazine giving the movie four stars.
 The Huffington Post praised Laoutides and his co-star Joseph Mennella’s performance as homages to Montgomery Clift and Marlon Brando.
 After a private screening the only criticism was that the stage needed an enhanced ensemble amongst Laoutides’ silent performance.
 Laoutides heavily out shined his co-star Joseph Mennella with the Clift and Brando attributes really only deserving to his character Louis Katz.

 Black Ruby found good news at the Los Angles Film Festival Awards getting an early 2019 world release through Hollywood Executive Eric Doctorow’s distribution company Random Media in partnership with The Orchard and Sony Pictures.
 I had the occasion to speak with Zachary Laoutides, Monica Esmeralda Leon and director of the LAFFA Michael Levin.